DRREDDY vs SUNPHARMA

 Pros

-- ✓FCF was positive in 4 of the available history years, indicating the business has generated cash in most recent periods despite earnings pressure.
+- ✓FCF has been positive in 4 of the available historical years, indicating the business has generated cash despite earnings volatility.

 Cons